 Spring is finally in evidence as plants begin to bloom.
-Expect the inevitable April showers this month but with sunny days too, when you can turn your attention to the lawn.
-It’s an exciting month, with indoor-sown seeds well into growth, and it’s also time to start sowing outdoors.
-Just watch out for frosts…
+Expect the inevitable April showers this month, but with sunny days too when you can turn your attention to the lawn.
+It’s an exciting month, with indoor-sown seeds well into growth and it’s also time to start sowing outdoors.
+Just watch out for late frosts…

 Sowing and planting: